cakebake/markdown-themeable-pdf/README.md

 -	**Table header glitches when a table starts directly on a new page**

 	When that happens, you can put in your markdown in front of the table an html code `<div class="page-break" />` to prevent this.

--	**Exported image size**

-	Currently the image size is not optimal when exporting JPEG and PNG.

 ### Credits